The 8266 Prototype Unit

 Esp-32 Dev Board

-Besides WiFi the Esp-32 adds bluetooth 4.2 and enough RAM to run FreeRTOS OS!
+Besides loads of digital and analog IO and WiFi the Esp-32 adds bluetooth 4.2 and enough RAM to run FreeRTOS OS!

 The Mark-Toys board has 3 standard servo jacks with servo power to the upper right.
 The powerful counter units also allowed us to put two QEI encoder ports for wheel odometry!

-A serial port for programming and an I2C port as well as SPI port and a JTAG debugger port make this a powerful unit.
+A serial port for programming and an I2C port as well as SPI port and a Io or JTAG debugger port make this a powerful unit.

-We added a couple LEDs and even added a useful accelerometer/Gyro unit in the form of an onboard LSM6DS3 ready to go!
+We added 4 LEDs and even added a useful accelerometer/Gyro unit in the form of an onboard LSM6DS3 running now.